-*After Ball heard a rumour Hummel, were prepared to pay £2,000 to a professional willing to their white boots he took them up on their offer.
-The boots were uncomfortable and Ball substituted his own adidas boots after painting them white.
-All went well until the white washed away in the rain during the game and Hummel withdrew their £2,000.
+Alan Ball heard a rumour Hummel were prepared to pay £2,000 to any top professional willing to wear their white boots and did not hesitate to take them up on their offer but when de discovered the boots were uncomfortable, Ball substituted his own adidas boots after painting them white.
+All went well until during the match it rained and washed away the white paint.
+Hummel withdrew their £2,000.

 Two decades later colourfill boots (colourways) became a bi-word for companies like Adidas and Puma who realised soccer moms liked their offspring in visibly fashionable boots.
 What is good for the amateur must be good for business and endorsed players became fashion doyons.
 Televised events such as the FIFA World Cups with millions of viewers have made the football pitch the macho catwalk where the models i.e. players, demonstrate the new look and functionality of the footwear range from the companies that pay them thousands of dollars just to be “seen.”

 Being top does not always mean being the best and when the great David Backham wore golden boots for his 100th cap for England (against France), his team lost 1-0 and David did not excel in the game.